exaFLOPsDenny/ESM3081/my_note/lec1.md

 ## Supervised

 > Training dataset with labels
-> Type
+ㅁ Type
 - Classification (class label- discrete)
 - Regression (continuity label)

 ## Generalization

 > Accurate for unknown data
-Type of failure
+ㅁ Type of failure
-> Overfitting
+- Overfitting
-> Underfitting
+- Underfitting

 > Relevance between generalization failure and model complexity
 - Larger variety of data points(more data you collect) more complex model you can use without overfitting